Rajasthan HC sets aside result of RAS preliminary exam | Law-Order

 Rajasthan HC sets aside result of RAS preliminary exam

-The preliminary examination result was declared on October 27 last year.The order of the High Court is bound to affect the schedule of the RAS Mains examination now.
+The preliminary examination was conducted on October 27 last year.The order of the High Court is bound to affect the schedule of the RAS Mains examination now.

 - Country: